kafuji/pmxmerge/README.md

 Run pmxmerge_gui.exe or `python pmxmerge_gui.py` to launch the graphical user interface (GUI) for PMXMerge.

-To specify the base and patch PMX files, just drag and drop the files into the GUI or use the file selection dialog to choose the files.
+1. Specify the base and patch PMX files by drag&drop or using the file selection dialog.
+2. Optionally, specify the output PMX file path (default is `result.pmx` in the same directory as the base PMX file).
+3. Select which items to append or update:
-You can choose which features to append or replace by check boxes in the GUI.
+   * **Append**: Choose features to append from the patch PMX file.
+   * **Update/Replace**: Choose features to update in the base PMX file with those from the patch PMX file.

-Then click the "Merge" button to perform the merge operation.
-See the console output for any errors or warnings during the merge process.
+4. Click the "Merge PMX" button to perform the merge operation.

+* Bones will always be appended.
+* Mesh data (Vertices, Faces) will always be appended and merged into existing materials.
+* Vertex/UV Morphs will always be appended(new ones)/merged(existing ones).
+  * If existing morph with different type is found, it will be replaced with the patch's morph.

 ### Python version